emilyzhang/crawlr/README.md

 ## Thoughts on Scalability

-The api and crawler should both be easily horizontally scalable, as they are stateless and rely on the database to store state.
-The crawler is also vertically scalable, as we can scale up the number of workers per crawler via a command line flag.
+The api and crawler worker should both be easily horizontally scalable, as they are stateless and rely on the database to store state.
+They can be scaled up by increasing the number of replicas in whichever config file is needed for a chosen container orchestration platform (for example, in Kubernetes, we would make a Deployment object for the api and one for the crawler and specify the number of replicas we want.)

+The number of workers in each crawler container is also scalable, as we can scale up the number of workers per crawler via a command line flag.
 I'm slightly worried about how to make the database more scalable - I don't have as much experience there, but I'd love to learn more about it.

 ## Learnings

-My original design involved doing all of the crawling for a single CrawlRequest on a single crawler, which involved working with a lot of goroutines, wait groups, and mutexes.
+My original design involved doing all of the crawling for a single CrawlRequest on a single worker within a crawler instance, which involved working with a lot of goroutines, wait groups, and mutexes.
 The results/status would then be stored in the database when the CrawlRequest was complete.
 I redesigned the system to distribute tasks among crawlers instead because some pages have hundreds and thousands of links while others only have 1 or 2 links.
 This made it hard to reason about the work that each crawler would do in my first design - even if we scaled up the number of workers we had, some crawlers might end up with many magnitudes more work than other crawlers, based on the URL that they're responsible for crawling.

 When implementing the distributed task system, I ran into some issues working with concurrent database reads/writes (had deadlock situations when attempting